 Exploring 3D Scanning for Physical Objects

-- Converting Scanned Data into Printable Models: Process the scanned data using 3D modeling software to create printable models ready for 3D printing.
+- Converting Scanned Data into Printable Models: Utilize 3D modeling software to process scanned data and create printable models for 3D printing.

 Incorporating Animation into 3D Prints